sonatype/nxrm3-ha-repository/nxrm-ha/README.md

 > **_NOTE:_** Sonatype does not support or plan to support using a Helm chart for deployments using embedded databases, which includes all OSS deployments.
 Using Kubernetes to manage an application with an embedded database is a leading cause of corruption, outages, and data loss.

 ---

 # Pre-requisites
 > **_Note:_**  Before upgrading your Nexus Repository instance, review the [Nexus Repository Release Notes](https://help.sonatype.com/en/release-notes.html) to evaluate any potential breaking changes.

 Also be sure to review our [HA system requirements help documentation](https://help.sonatype.com/en/system-requirements-for-high-availability-deployments.html) and ensure that each instance meets our [normal Nexus Repository system requirements](https://help.sonatype.com/repomanager3/product-information/system-requirements).

+### Sticky Sessions for Load Balancers/Ingress
+> **_NOTE:_** Configuration of sticky sessions is not supported in this chart.
+If you require sticky sessions, you will need to configure this in your load balancer or ingress controller as applicable.

 ### Storage
 The default configuration uses an emptyDir volume for storing Nexus Repository logs.
 However, this is only for demonstration purposes.
 For production, we strongly recommend that